chndr-prksh/chndr-prksh/README.md

   Built lightweight data pipelines and automated reporting workflows using Python and APIs to reduce manual analysis and improve data availability.

 - 🧪 **Experimentation & Measurement**
-  Supported A/B testing and performance measurement by designing metrics, analyzing results, and translating findings into business insights.
+  Supported A/B testing and performance measurement by designing metrics, analyzing results, and translating findings into business insights

 ### Tools I Use
 - Python, SQL, Excel – data extraction, analysis, automation